lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 function batchCalls(bytes[] data) external nonpayable returns (bytes[] results);
 ```

+_Executing the following batch of abi-encoded function calls on the contract: `data`._

 Allows a caller to batch different function calls in one call.
 Perform a `delegatecall` on self, to call different functions with preserving the context.

 #### Parameters